-Vital to the future of both Stony Brook University and healthcare in the Long Island region, the eight-story Medical and Research Translation (MART) and Bed Tower building will operate as the university’s new headquarters for cancer research, advanced medical imaging and cancer care.
-It will bring cancer clinical services and research laboratories together, positioning Stony Brook to obtain the prestigious designation of a National Cancer Institute from the National Institutes of Health (NIH).
+Vital to the future of both Stony Brook University and healthcare in the Long Island region, the eight-story Medical and Research Translation (MART) and Bed Tower building operates as the university’s new headquarters for cancer research, advanced medical imaging and cancer care.
+It brings cancer clinical services and research laboratories together, positioning Stony Brook to obtain the prestigious designation of a National Cancer Institute from the National Institutes of Health (NIH).

 Shen Milsom Wilke’s multi-disciplinary approach enables primary building technologies to act in a coordinated fashion.
-The facility will include an advanced education center with a modern, 300-seat auditorium that will be designed for both live and distance education applications.
-In addition, the design envisions one magnetic resonance imaging (MRI) and two positron emission tomography (PET) suites.
-Public spaces will be equipped with distributed electronic signage for informational and way-finding purposes.
+The facility includes an advanced education center with a modern, 300-seat auditorium that is designed for both live and distance education applications.
+In addition, the design has one magnetic resonance imaging (MRI) and two positron emission tomography (PET) suites.
+Public spaces are equipped with distributed electronic signage for informational and way-finding purposes.

-Upon completion, the MART facility will have 25 cancer biology-oriented laboratories, a 30-room cancer clinic, a 30-station clinical infusion center, a 300-seat auditorium, rooms for smaller conferences and new classrooms.
+The MART facility has 25 cancer biology-oriented laboratories, a 30-room cancer clinic, a 30-station clinical infusion center, a 300-seat auditorium, rooms for smaller conferences and new classrooms.